The Mount Washington Observatory | New England’s Weather Station

 During my 24-hour stay at the Mount Washington Observatory, I experienced winter fury that nearly knocked me over as well as profound serenity under a cloudless blue sky that took my breath away.
 I had the good fortune of being there on one of the few days each year with no fog enabling me to see for hundreds of miles in every direction.

-I left with greater appreciation for the mountain itself as well as newfound respect and admiration for the men and women who work there.
+I left with a greater appreciation for the mountain itself as well as newfound respect and admiration for the men and women who work there.
 The Mount Washington Observatory operates almost entirely on donations from members and corporate sponsors.
 I can’t begin to imagine how much it costs to heat the facility and power the wall of technology that monitors the World’s Worst Weather, but it’s a uniquely New England story that needs to be told.

 If you’re interested in supporting the work of the Mount Washington Observatory, volunteering your time, or having the same overnight experience I had as part of an Edu Trip, you’ll find everything you need to know at mountwashington.org.